-- i Surround Sound Stereo Component
+- Surround Sound Stereo Component

-- i DVD Player
+- DVD Player

-- i LCD Television(s)
+- LCD Television(s)

 - i Exterior Entertainment Center TV

 These components can all be controlled either individually, or through the use of "macros", can be used to operate a number of electronic accessories together as a package.
 For example, if you want to watch a DVD movie in a home theater "surround sound" mode, one touch of the macro button turns all the applicable components on and sets the system for operation in that mode.